Why “Performance” Is Cheap—And What TRULY Moves an Audience.

 Here’s the irony:

 But the moment you surrender your need to be impressive and focus instead on serving the moment, the message, and the audience, everything changes.
+And it actually gets easier because you’re shrinking your workload!
+You’re reducing friction instead of adding fuel to approach the situation.
+This is the exact opposite of most training strategies which add duties like voice modulation, body language assignments, etc.

 Presence is not about performance.

-It’s about service.
+It’s about being and service.

 Interested in learning how to show up with true presence in your speaking, pitching, or presenting?